hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

          /* Thats it!
 There is no assemble routine */

-Code for setting up the stencil in Figure :ref:`fig-struct-stencil-a`.

 The ``Create()`` routine creates an empty 2D, 5-pt stencil object.
 The ``SetElement()`` routine defines the geometry of the stencil and assigns the stencil numbers for each of the stencil entries.
 None of the calls are